It is a large, triangular bone located at the base of your spine.

-The sacrum consists of 5 fused vertebrae and 3 to 5 small bones fuse together to create the coccyx.
-Both structures support weight and integrate functions such as walking, standing and sitting.
+The sacrum consists of 5 fused vertebrae, and 3 to 5 small bones fuse to create the coccyx.
+Both structures support weight and integrate functions such as walking, standing, and sitting.

 The sacrum is located between the right and left iliac (or hip) bones and forms the back of the pelvis.
 The sacrum is where your sacral spine connects to your pelvis.
-The point or spinal level where L5 meets S1 is called the lumbosacral column .
+The lumbosacral column is the point or spinal level where L5 meets S1.

-The location of the sacrum, at the intersection of the spine and the pelvis, means that it plays an especially important role in both the lower back and the hip.
-The joints of the sacrum support the weight and help to stabilize this region of the spine.
+The location of the sacrum at the intersection of the spine and the pelvis means that it plays a vital role in both the lower back and the hip.
+The sacrum joints support the weight and help stabilize this region of the spine.

-This joint occurs in L5 and S1, essentially connecting the lumbar spine with the sacrum.
+This joint occurs in L5 and S1, connecting the lumbar spine with the sacrum.

-There is a lot of pressure at this meeting point, since the curve of the spine changes in L5-S1 of lordotic (lumbar lordosis, curve forward) to kyphosis (kyphosis sacral, backward curve).
+There is a lot of pressure at this meeting point since the curve of the spine changes in L5-S1 from lordotic (lumbar lordosis, curve forward) to kyphosis (kyphosis sacral, backward turn).

-Level L5-S1 supports the weight and absorbs and distributes the weight of the upper body at rest and movement.
-This is one reason why disc herniation and spondylolisthesis are more common in L5-S1.
+Level L5-S1 supports the weight and absorbs and distributes the importance of the upper body at rest and movement.
+This is why disc herniation and spondylolisthesis are more common in L5-S1.

 These joints connect the sacrum to the left and right sides of the pelvis.
-Unlike other joints in the body (eg, knees), the lapse of movement of any of these joints is minimal.
+Unlike other joints in the body (e.g., knees), the lapse of movement of any joints is minimal.

-These joints are essential for walking, standing and for hip stability.
+These joints are essential for walking, standing, and hip stability.
 Sacroiliitis and dysfunction of the sacroiliac joint are two vertebral disorders related to the sacroiliac joints.

 The sacroiliac joints connect the sacrum to the left and right sides of the pelvis.

-The coccyx is just below the sacrum, although it is much smaller, it also has an important weight-bearing role.
-The coccyx helps support your weight while you sit.
-If you lean back while sitting, as in a reclining seat, the pressure on your coccyx increases.
+The coccyx is just below the sacrum; although much smaller, it also has an essential weight-bearing role.
+The coccyx helps support your weight while you sit if you lean back while sitting, as in a reclining seat, the pressure on your coccyx increases.

-An injury in this region can cause coccyx pain, which is known as coccydynia.
+An injury in this region can cause coccyx pain, known as coccydynia.

-The coccygeia is often characterized by inflammation of the connective tissue of the coccyx, which produces a coccyx pain that worsens when sitting.
-The spinal fracture that can occur from a traumatic event, such as a fall, can also cause this pain.
+The coccygeal is often characterized by inflammation of the connective tissue of the coccyx, which produces coccyx pain that worsens when sitting.
+The spinal fracture resulting from a traumatic event, such as a fall, can also cause this pain.

-The sacrum and coccyx play important roles that help support and stabilize the spine and are important for walking, standing and sitting.
+The sacrum and coccyx play essential roles that help support and stabilize the spine and are necessary for walking, standing, and sitting.